ymskimei/Snail-Quest/README.md

 # Snail-Quest
-This is the repository for the video game **Snail Quest: A Snaily Adventure**, a rebooted and reimagined version of the unreleased 2015 HTML5 game Snail Quest: Shells & Spells.
-This game has been through multiple restarted development phases, with this as it's final and definitive entry.
+This is the project repository for the video game **Snail Quest**, a reimagining of the cancelled 2015 "Snail Quest: Shells & Spells."
 If you are seeing this then you are on our list of contributing members.

 Please feel free to express creative changes and project organization as you may see fit!

-**Genre:** Action-adventure, Platformer, RPG
+If you have any questions or need of discussion, please contact Ms. Yamasaki.

+**Details:** 3D, 1-4 players, action-adventure

 ## Development Credits:
 ### Programming:
-Mei Yamasaki
-James Reynolds
+Mei Yamasaki, James Reynolds

 ### Art Design & 3D Modeling:
 Mei Yamasaki, Kai Futers